mshmsh5000/northstar/documentation/endpoints/users.md

 # User Endpoints
 ## Retrieve All Users
 Get data for all users in a paginated format.
-This requires `admin` scope.
+This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

 ```
 GET /v1/users